a2o/snoopy/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My commits follow the KISS principle: do one thing, and do it well.

 Licensing:
-- [ ] I am the author of submission or have been authorized by submission copyright holder to issue this pull request.
+- [ ] I am the author of this submission or I have been authorized by the submission copyright holder to issue this pull request.
+By issuing this pull request the copyright holder agrees that their contribution is included in Snoopy and released under the current Snoopy license (currently GPLv2).

 Branching:
-- [ ] My submission is based on master branch.
+- [ ] My submission is based on `master` branch.
-- [ ] My submission is compatible with latest master branch updates (no conflicts, I did a rebase if it was necessary).
+- [ ] My submission is compatible with latest `master` branch updates (no conflicts, I did a rebase if it was necessary).
 - [ ] The name of the branch I want to merge upstream is not 'master' (except for only the most trivial fixes, like typos and such).
 - [ ] My branch name is *feature/my-shiny-new-snoopy-feature-title* (for new features).
 - [ ] My branch name is *bugfix/my-totally-non-hackish-workaround* (for bugfixes).